pluggero/ansible-role-bibata-cursor/README.md

 The size of the cursor can be defined with `bibata_cursor_size`.
 Available options are: 16, 20, 22, 24, 28, 32, 40, 48, 56, 64, 72, 80, 88, 96

-- **NOTE**: To make sure the cursor is displayed correctly in Qt applications, you have to set environment variables:
-  - `XCURSOR_SIZE` to the size of the cursor
-  - `XCURSOR_THEME` to the name of the cursor theme

 ## Dependencies